 S-ketamine (Esketamine) vs R-ketamine.

 As described in the previous post, after synthesis, racemic ketamine is comprised of equal amounts of 2 mirror-image molecules called S-ketamine and R-ketamine.
-Although complicated, the 2 molecules can be chemically separated.
+Although complicated to do so, the 2 molecules can be chemically separated.
 Of the two, S-ketamine is the more potent antagonist of the NMDA receptor, resulting in better anesthesia/analgesia while also causing less drowsiness and cognitive impairment.
 Randomized, double blind, placebo-controlled research demonstrates that S-ketamine is also an effective antidepressant when administered either IV or intranasally, either by itself or in combination with monoamine antidepressants.

 In March of 2019, the S-enantiomer (also called esketamine and patented as Spravato by Janssen Pharmaceuticals), became only the second drug approved by the FDA for treatment-resistant depression.
 Spravato received a FDA fast-track designation because of the great need for approved treatments for treatment-resistant patients.
 Spravato also received FDA approval for suicidially depressed patients.